BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 Connecting virtual network - allowing separate virtual networks to connect to one another with network peering.

 #### Exercise - Configure Network Access

-opening our nginx server to connections from the outside web
+opening our nginx server to connections from the outside web.

+at first, we get the ip address, and see that we cannot access it with `curl` or from the browser.

+> Task 1: Access your web server
 > 1. Run the following az vm list-ip-addresses command to get your VM's IP address and store the result as a Bash variable
 > ```sh
 > IPADDRESS="$(az vm list-ip-addresses \